 In the event of an epidemic, and in between ongoing epidemics, this group supports UK research funders to share relevant information, network and communicate to support coherence and collaboration in the funding and the use of research in epidemics preparedness and response.

-- DHSC, through the NIHR, and UKRI through MRC are jointly launching two rapid-response research calls to tackle 2019-nCoV
+- £20m jointly committed by DHSC, through the NIHR, and UKRI through MRC across two rapid-response research calls to tackle COVID-19.

 Who are our members?